mraath/marty-mix/content/Frangular/OE-513 Sub bugs.md

 ---
 created: 2024-09-18T15:35
-updated: 2024-10-23T16:55
+updated: 2024-10-24T10:45
 ---

 ## Devs to Do

-- [ ] [[OE-541 Config Compile Status]]: Diff from old.
-Asiphe: Marty to investigate.
-Also consider: Justus: Comms Status... not coming through on FM. **Marty Busy**
+ - Once Nicole changes the wording, we will need to fix those (OE-534, OE-533)

 ## Testers Testing

--
+- [x] [[OE-541 Config Compile Status]]: Diff from old.
+Asiphe: Marty to investigate.
+Also consider: Justus: Comms Status... not coming through on FM. **Marty Done** ✅ 2024-10-24

 ## PO to decide